-NCERT notes on important topics for the UPSC civil services exam.
+NCERT notes on important topics are crucial assets for the IAS exam.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
-This article talks about the Causes of biodiversity losses.
+This article talks about the causes of biodiversity losses.

 Causes of biodiversity losses